Refund & Repayment Policies

 The federal government mandates that students who withdraw from all classes may only keep the financial aid they have “earned” by attending classes up to the time of withdrawal.
 Title IV funds that were disbursed in excess of the earned amount must be returned by the University and/or the student to the federal government.
 This situation could result in the student owing aid funds to the University, the government, or both.

 The university calculates and returns Title IV funds according to Federal Title IV policy 34CFR 668.22.
 The amount of Title IV funds (other than Federal Work Study) that must be returned to the Title IV programs is based on the length of time the student was enrolled before withdrawing.
 This policy is effective for complete withdrawal from a semester in which a student receives Title IV federal funds.

-A weekly report identifies Title IV aid recipients who have completely withdrawn from the university.
-Upon receipt of the last date of documented attendance from faculty the office will perform the Return of Title IV Fund calculation using Department of Education software.
-This calculation will be completed within 30 days of the student’s complete withdrawal.
+A weekly report identifies Title IV aid recipients who have completely withdrawn from the University within the semester, at which point the Financial Aid Office will begin the Return of Title IV Fund calculation.
+This calculation will be completed within 30 days of the student's complete withdrawal.
 All funds will be returned and the student will be notified in writing regarding any refund or repayment within 45 days.

 Allocating Returned Title IV (Federal) Aid

 Funds that are returned to the federal government are used to reduce the outstanding balances in individual federal programs.
 Financial aid returned (by the University and/or the student or parent) must be allocated in the following order:

 - Federal Unsubsidized Stafford Loan

 - Federal Subsidized Stafford Loan

 - Federal Perkins Loan

 - Federal PLUS (Parent) Loan